SerumYouNeed/workout_programming/README.md

 # Workout programming
 Desktop version of workout creator.
-This app is your best training partner you ever have.
-While you focusing on making gains the app will do necessary heavy lifting with background math - it will help to count your working set and prevent you from under / overtraining muscle groups keeping track of load balance.
-You can use predefined exercises from app database or add your own.
-You can use one of predefined training splits or create your custom routine.
-Save your program or print it from the app and you are ready to go!
+This app is the best training partner you’ll ever have.
+While you're focused on making gains, it handles the heavy lifting behind the scenes with the necessary calculations.
+It helps you track your working sets, prevents you from under- or overtraining muscle groups, and keeps your load balance in check.
+You can choose from a database of predefined exercises or add your own.
+Use one of the ready-made training splits, or create a custom routine tailored to your goals.
+Save your program or print it directly from the app – and you’re all set to go!

 ## Table of Contents